naujforero/naujforero/README.md

 - 🌱 I'm exploring python and wanna start a data engineering path.
 - 📫 How to reach me: We're just for an email distance.
 Don't hessitate to mail me (naujforero@gmail.com)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: .Loving video games from my childhood.
-Hoping someday to be goot at one haha
+Hoping someday to be good at one haha

 <!---
 naujforero/naujforero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.